CDH-Studio/I-Talent/README.md

 Upskill is an internal web-application that would enable employees to share information about their employment status, job position, skills, and credentials.

-Any ISED employee will be able to login to Upskill with their windows credentials create a profile or search for employees with the right expertise, education, competencies, experience and other essential qualifications at any time for talent management, staffing, succession planning, or simply for insight on a project or file.
+Any ISED employee will be able to login to Upskill with their windows credentials, where they can create a profile or search for employees with the right expertise, education, competencies, experience and other essential qualifications at any time for talent management, staffing, succession planning, or simply for insight on a project or file.

 # Contributors